-- 1) These amounts are estimates. - 2) Represents the number of bridges owned and maintained by SHA on the National Highway System (NHS).
-The large increase reported in 2013 resulted from an expansion of Maryland's portion of NHS by the Federal Highway Administration. - 3) Restructuring of training programs in 2009 has led to reduced funding for the Partnership for Workforce Quality Program (PWQ) through 2017. - 4) CDA relies completely on the reporting of two different Master Servicers on the underlying loans that comprise the Mortgage-backed securities held by CDA at fiscal year end. - 5) 2013. - 6) Legislative scholarships are not included due to a change in awarding practices begun in FY 2012. - 7) Crashes investigated by Maryland State Police; prior to 2016 included allied agencies.
+(1) These amounts are estimates.

+(2) Represents the number of bridges owned and maintained by SHA on the National Highway System (NHS).

+(3) Restructuring of training programs in 2009 has led to reduced funding for the Partnership for Workforce Quality Program (PWQ) through 2017.

+(4) CDA relies completely on the reporting of two different Master Servicers on the underlying loans that comprise the Mortgage-backed securities held by CDA at fiscal year end.

+(5) Legislative scholarships are not included due to a change in awarding practices begun in FY 2012.

+(6) Crashes investigated by Maryland State Police; prior to 2016 included allied agencies.

-8) Maryland has an official land preservation goal of 1,030,000 acres.
+(7) Maryland has an official land preservation goal of 1,030,000 acres.
 This goal has changed to include 6 programs instead of the previous 4 programs.
 The two new easement programs enacted by House Bill 860 are: The Next Generation Farmland Acquisition Program run by the Maryland Agricultural and Resource-Based Industry Development Corporation (MARBIDCO), and easements managed by the Maryland Environmental Trust (MET).
 The bill also extended the deadline for reaching the preservation goal from 2022 to 2030.